WMTW (TV): History

 WMTW signed on September 25, 1954, as the third television station in the Portland market and under the ownership of Mount Washington Television, a group that included former Maine Governor Horace Hildreth.
 It has always been an ABC affiliate although it aired some DuMont programming in its first year.
 The station's sign-on made Portland one of the smallest markets in the United States with three network affiliates on the analog VHF band.
 WMTW is also the longest-tenured primary ABC affiliate in New England.
 The WMTW call sign was modified to include a "-TV" suffix on September 1, 1958.

 The station originally broadcast from a transmitter on Mount Washington in New Hampshire, the highest peak in the northeastern United States.
 This gave WMTW one of the largest coverage areas of any station east of the Mississippi River.
 In addition to its main coverage area of Southern Maine and Northern New Hampshire, it could also be seen in parts of New York State, Massachusetts, and Vermont.
-The station also had significant viewership across the Canada–U.S. border in Montreal, a city with almost five times the population of WMTW's American coverage area.
+The station also had significant viewership across the Canada-United States border in Montreal, a city with almost five times the population of WMTW's American coverage area.
 As a result, viewers in Vermont, northeastern New York State, and southern Quebec were able to watch the full ABC schedule on WMTW.
 The Burlington, Vermont–Plattsburgh, New York, market got its own ABC affiliate when WVNY (channel 22) signed on from Burlington in 1968.
 However, for some time afterward, WMTW-TV continued to have a large audience in that area (despite being difficult to receive over-the-air due to co-channel interference from Ottawa station CJOH-TV's repeater in Cornwall, Ontario).
 WMTW stayed on most Montreal cable systems until the early 1990s.
 Studios for the station were originally based in the Riccar Inn in Poland, now known as the Presidential Inn.

 The station's transmitter tower on Mount Washington had been originally designed in 1940 by Major Edwin Armstrong for W1XER, one of the first FM radio stations in the country.
 WMTW-TV built a new tower there in the 1960s but Armstrong's tower remained as a standby.

 Mount Washington Television sold the station to Dolphin Enterprises, Inc., a company whose chief officer was former Tonight Show host Jack Paar, in 1963.
 Initially barred from appearing on WMTW-TV due to contractual obligations with NBC, he later hosted several programs on the station including a Thursday night movie feature.
 In 1967, Paar sold WMTW to Mid New York Broadcasting which changed its name to Harron Communications a decade later.